 On the other hand, the number of Northern Irish Protestants is decreasing.

 Only 31 percent of the population says they are part of one of the three main Protestant churches of Northern Ireland (Presbyterian Church in Ireland, Church of Ireland, Methodist Church in Ireland).
 They were 36 percent in 2021, a decline that has accelerated in past decades.

 These new results are also partially due to the fact that more and more people don’t have a religious belonging.
 People who don’t have any religion account for 19 percent of the population, up from 17 percent in 2011, 14 percent in 2001 and 11 percent in 1991.

 Before the 1970s, almost everyone declared a religion, but the census has added a question about the religion of upbringing in 2001, giving a broader view of the religious background of people even if they are not religious.
 And Catholic background has surpassed Protestant’s in this 2021 Census.

 42 percent feel at least British, down from 48 percent in 2011

 People who are Catholic or who were brought up as Catholic are on the rise, both in relative and absolute terms, with 46 percent of the usual residents who declare themselves as such whereas they were 44 percent in 2001.

 In that sense, the census has been looking at national identity since 2011, both the official one and the one residents feel they belong to.
 It turns out that 42 percent consider themselves at least as British, significantly down from 48 percent in 2011.
-Meanwhile, 29 percent consider to be Irish only (+4 percentage point to 2011) and 20 percent as Northern Irish only (-1 percentage point).
+Meanwhile, 29 percent considered being Irish only (+4 percentage point to 2011) and 20 percent as Northern Irish only (-1 percentage point).

 With the 1998 Good Friday Agreement peace deal that ended thirty years of armed conflict, the constitutional status of Northern Ireland can be changed only with the consent of its population via a referendum.